 Congratulations, you are not a worm or a bird or even a dog.
 No offense to dogs!
 You are a human being and you experience being vulnerable, imperfect, and at times, even broken hearted. 💔

 It hurts when we remember our exes especially if we only recall the fond, fun or sexy moments.
-It hurts until you’re able to focus on yourself and your future.
-It hurts until you’re ready to love someone else or you can remember the entire story – the good parts and the bad parts.
+It will hurt until you’re able to focus on yourself and your future.
+Until you’re ready to love someone else or you can remember the entire story – the good parts and the bad parts.

 We remember reality in strange ways too.